 SPECIAL INSTRUCTIONS FOR JOINT ENTERPRISE APPLICANTS: If an application is being submitted by a joint enterprise, as described above in Section 2.4, a separate set of responses to the requirements in Section 3.1 must be provided as part of this application by each member organization of the joint enterprise.
 The responses should be uploaded in the Part D contracting section of the application.

-Management and Operations 42 CFR Part 423 Subpart K; CMS issued guidance 08/15/06 and 08/26/08; 2014 Call Letter
+Management and Operations 42 CFR Part 423 Subpart K; 2014 Call Letter

 A. In HPMS, complete the table below: